Morehouse College: Academics

-Rankings
+Reputation and rankings

-For 2021, U.S. News & World Report ranked Morehouse tied for 128th overall, and 18th for "Social Mobility", tied for 42nd "Most Innovative", and tied for 36th "Best Undergraduate Teaching" among liberal arts colleges in the U.S.; additionally, it ranked Morehouse 4th among "Historically Black Colleges and Universities.
+In 2023, U.S. News & World Report ranked Morehouse tied for 100th overall, tied 20th for "Social Mobility", and tied 20th for "Best Undergraduate Teaching" among liberal arts colleges in the US; additionally, it ranked Morehouse 5th among Historically Black Colleges and Universities.
 In 2019, The Alumni Factor ranked Morehouse among the best 50 colleges in the nation.